guanguans/soar-php/README.md

 ### Or configure sudoers

 > On higher versions of macOS, it is possible that the fingerprint authentication window will pop up.
-You can configure sudoers to run `soar` commands without a password.
+You can configure sudoers to run `soar` command without password.

 1. Edit Configuration file of sudoers: